encode/django-rest-framework/docs/api-guide/generic-views.md

 * `pre_save(self, obj)` - A hook that is called before saving an object.
 * `post_save(self, obj, created=False)` - A hook that is called after saving an object.

+The `pre_save` method in particular is a useful hook for setting attributes that are implicit in the request, but are not part of the request data.
+For instance, you might set an attribute on the object based on the request user, or based on a URL keyword argument.

+    def pre_save(self, obj):
+        """
+        Set the object's owner, based on the incoming request.
+        """
+        obj.owner = self.request.user

+Remember that the `pre_save()` method is not called by `GenericAPIView` itself, but it is called by `create()` and `update()` methods on the `CreateModelMixin` and `UpdateModelMixin` classes.

 **Other methods**: